-Chinese food is best known as take out.
+Chinese food is best known as take-out.
 But this recipe is a definite meal for home.
 It’s quick and really easy to make.
 And did I mention that it is super yummy?
-You won’t go wrong with this one whether you’re making it as comfort food or serving a dinner party.
-I also love that you can swap out any kind of protein whether it be chicken, pork or seafood.
-If you don’t want to make your own wonton’s (they are super easy to make though), then swap them out for frozen ones you can find at your local supermarket.
-Try making your own wonton soup with this recipe.
+You won’t go wrong with this one, whether you’re making it as comfort food or serving a Chinese-inspired dinner party.

 Roast Pumpkin Soup (Australia)

-Most popular in the Andes Mountains of South America, this Argentinian staple is full of goodness and will be sure to fill you up.
-Traditionally Locro is slow-cooked for hours at a time, but with this recipe, you won’t have to wait that long to enjoy this flavoursome dish.
-I love the idea of bringing South America straight to my kitchen.
-This is a relatively easy soup to make and with the right recipe can be super fast too.
-Here is a great recipe for you to try.
+Most popular in the Andes Mountains of South America, this Argentinian staple is full of goodness and is sure to fill you up.
+Traditionally, Locro is slow-cooked for hours at a time, but with this recipe, you won’t have to wait that long to enjoy this flavoursome dish.

 Minestrone Soup (Italy)